-The motivation of IN was that operators were solely dependent on switching systems vendors in their services.
-Even if an operator used switching systems from two or more vendors, it was difficult to make available the union of services available in the switching systems by different vendors.
+Also, even if an operator used switching systems from two or more vendors, it was difficult to make available the union of services available in the switching systems by different vendors.
 Rather what easily happened was that the operator could make available to the users only the intersection of the set of supplementary services that was available in the switching systems from the different vendors.
-The benefits of a particular switching system by a vendor might be related to for example support of some business customer related signaling and services.
+The benefits of a particular switching system by a vendor might be related to, for example, support of some business customer related signaling and services.
 Nevertheless, as the operators saw that deregulation will increase competition, they wished to find new ways of differentiating on the market.

 IN specification started in the US in the 1980's and later moved to ITU-T and to ETSI when IN was applied to extend the basic capabilities of GSM.
-The idea was to create a platform for implementing services in telephony networks such that software and computer companies could be attracted to become telecoms equipment vendors and compete with the traditional switching system vendors.
-Also the idea was to support easy and fast creation of new services, operator programmability of services and implementation of new services in such a way that software changes in exchanges could be avoided and even better concentrated in a single or a few network nodes.
-To make this happen IN concentrates service logic in a function that is called Service Control Function.
+The idea of IN was to create a platform for implementing services in telephony networks such that software and computer companies could be attracted to become telecoms equipment vendors and compete with the traditional switching system vendors.
+Also the idea was to support easy and fast creation of new services in such a way that software changes in exchanges could be avoided or at least concentrated in a single or a few network nodes.
+To make this happen IN concentrates service logic in a function that is called Service Control Function (SCF).
+Usually this function is mapped to a network node implemented on a general-purpose computer system (e.g. a cluster).